epabrego/DS203-DSOQuad/README.md

 -
 - Put your DS203 into DFU mode (press and hold >|| button and power on) and copy the app1.hex to drive.

+NOTE:
+=
+   - If you have WinAVR, cygwin or any other gcc installed, you might get errors.
+Use where.exe command to make the correct arm-none-eabi-gcc.exe and cc1.exe are used.

 Optional for HW 2.81 and later DEVICES ONLY
 -
 To get full speed oversampling, copy FPGA_281.ADR then FPGA_281.BIN in DFU mode to the device.